Directed by Taika Waititi

 I don't know what's happened to Waititi over the past half decade but he has gotten much worse at his thing: an increasingly significant fraction of his comedy now arises from the apparently sincere belief that being obnoxious is funny (e.g., the screaming goats Thor earns as a reward and/or punishment for helping some less-than-impressed aliens).
 I was even still on board after "stage 4 cancer" is introduced with abrasive glibness, because that at least seemed nervy, but in retrospect I can't even call that "a choice."
 It's just the default, and the constancy and the repetition of it grows incredibly wearisome—the callbacks to Ragnarok specifically are awful.
 It's like a satire of a Marvel movie, or even a satire of a whole vein of modern filmmaking, that hectors you into calling something "weird" or "crazy" even though very little of it feels weird or crazy.
 It's trivializing as a matter of course, but there's also so much of it that it honestly interferes with the movie structurally.
 Obliging their director to bring this MCU movie in under two hours (something I've spent years begging them to do, so I guess this is somehow my fault), Waititi and his collaborators have been upfront about how much was cut, and evidently what Waititi was most unwilling to part with was his long first "act"—if "acts" are even a useful analytic tool here—composed of a long string of shambling interactions that somewhat resemble comedy, in that the principals are making silly faces.
 It feels like the film is putting off its plot for as long as it possibly can: there's such a deflated lack of urgency that at one point you might be forgiven for thinking, "Maybe if you'd just left to go save your endangered friend immediately, instead of having a drawn-out exchange with Peter Quill (a tired-looking Chris Pratt), she'd still have had her left arm when you found her."

 The adventure does kickstart itself eventually, if not before a surprisingly boring side-quest to "Omnipotent City," which is another collection of jokes and quasi-jokes that at least finds Russell Crowe playing Zeus with some energy.
-It's not a funny or interesting energy—it's a cartoon Greek accent—but I appreciated the extremely faint suggestion that our Zeus has Europas and Ganymedes.
+It's not a funny or interesting energy—Crowe is a cartoon Greek accent mincing around in a skirt and that's calculated to be "amusing"—but I did appreciate the extremely faint suggestion that our Zeus has Europas and Ganymedes.
 The chicks are the only ones present around Zeus in any shot closer than medium, of course: even a movie from the early 2000s could have been more daring about this, if just for a gag—it might've been an insensitive gag, but it would be something.
 Likewise, packing the rafters with gods in "Omnipotent City" and then giving only Zeus lines is an efficient way to flatten a whole middle act's quest through the varied aesthetics and personalities of different pantheons, and doing that would've taken time away from the whimsies with Matt Damons and goats.

 It's also where the film's unusual, arguably innovative production techniques most egregiously fail to make the case they're ready for primetime: Love and Thunder was shot with recourse to StageCraft, a more formalized version of things that I know at least Christopher Nolan and Joseph Kosinski have done, and on paper it sounds like it should be helpful, with pre-rendered CGI serving as actual backdrops on giant LED screens around the actors that light them with the appropriate ambience and, perhaps, serve as useful tools for them to pretend they're in space or whatever.
 In practice, or at least here, it comes off chintzy.
 My working theory is that the Marvel movies—which already have a deserved reputation for putting VFX houses against punishing deadlines at the end of a long and intervention-prone post-production cycle, then blaming them when the CGI is inevitably bad—really can't survive that process being moved into mid-production, and accordingly they would strongly prefer we not actually see what's on those screens.
 Or maybe Waititi and cinematographer Barry Idoine* are another couple of mooks in love with the possibilities of shallow focus, so that in all cases the backgrounds are slurries of vague metallic color with the actors appearing to float above them, less connected to their surroundings than characters in a Hitchcock rear-projection shot or, startlingly, The Phantom Menace.
 The photography is at least poppy and bright, though this also means the bright LEDs smudge background color all over the actors' faces in ways that don't necessarily match the environments, and a lot of overlit shots of two people wearing shiny plasticky Thor costumes, which is at least one too many for the visual not to feel gaudy in a bad way.